Home » Power Plant » Diesel Power Plant: [Layout, Working, Advantages, Diagrams] PDF

 4. Occupy less space.

-5. Can be started and put on load quickly.
+5. It can be started and put on load quickly.

 6. No problem with ash handling.

-7. Requires less quantity of water for cooling purpose.
+7. Requires less quantity of water for cooling purposes.

 8. Low capital investment